Eurojackpot lotto Rotterdam

 Italy’s role in EMPHASIS

-The Italian Phenotyping community has participated in the establishment of EMPHASIS since 2017 through the preparation phase EMPHASIS-PREP.
+The Italian Phenotyping community has participated in the establishment of EMPHASIS since 2017 through the preparation phase project EMPHASIS-PREP.
 Italy has actively contributed to the development of the European infrastructure on plant phenotyping, especially by supporting stakeholder engagement, communication, and training.

 Italy strongly recognizes the value of EMPHASIS in providing access to a network of collaborators and expertise for research proposals and projects, engaging in the development of common experimental and data standards, and fostering knowledge and technology transfer.